fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 Where,

-- template - the key word
+- `template` - the key word
-- Host / Service- template type (type can be Host, Service, User, Period, etc.)
+- `Host` or `Service` - template type (type can be Host, Service, User, Period, etc.)
-- "generic-host" / "generic-service" - name of the template
+- `generic-host` or `generic-service` - one unique name for each template section
-- max_check_attempts - specifies how often a check may fail before a reaction is triggered
+- `max_check_attempts` - specifies how often a check may fail before a reaction is triggered
-- check_interval - specifies after how many minutes/seconds a check should be repeated if no failures occur
+- `check_interval` - specifies after how many minutes/seconds a check should be repeated if no failures occur
-- retry_interval -specifies after how many minutes/seconds a check should be repeated if failures occur
+- `retry_interval` -specifies after how many minutes/seconds a check should be repeated if failures occur

 <aside class="positive">
 Note that you can change the values for max_check_attempts, check_interval and retry_interval according to your specifications.
 Again, the templates.conf specifies basic settings.
 Therefore, the basic settings can always be overwritten in the hosts and/or services files.